DataDog/sketches-go/README.md

 # sketches-go
-Implementation of the sketch algorithms GK Array and DogSketch.
+Implementation of the quantile sketch algorithms GK Array and DogSketch.